jinheeyi/Workshop-task-4/README.md

 and it fits perfectly, and I was quite impressed on how the code worked.
 ![Screenshot 2025-01-24 122044](https://github.com/user-attachments/assets/6ec5d1b1-862a-4182-9551-dc7169d0f20a)
 ## Conclusion(+ further improvement)
 - For further improvement, it would be helpful to double-check the codes and review what might be missing, including the files.
 And for this current simple sketch, I would love to try make it more visually appealing by designing the code with more colours, textbox including the layouts too.
-But for today's workshop, it was quite diverting, and I've learnt about how to make a slider.
-Event though I didn't quite get to learnt from the end part from the video, I would love to try that and see how it goes.
+- But for today's workshop, it was quite diverting, and I've learnt about how to make a slider.
+Event though I didn't quite get to learnt from the end part from the video, or even expanding more ideas on what to add for this collage, I would love to try that and see how it goes for the next assignment.